 Don’t believe us?
 Check out these top seven reasons Virginia’s Blue Ridge is your next spot for mountain biking.

-Virginia’s Blue Ridge was recently designated as a Silver-Level Ride Center by the International Mountain Bicycling Association.
+Virginia’s Blue Ridge has been designated as a Silver-Level Ride Center by the International Mountain Bicycling Association.
 It’s the first destination in the eastern half of the country to earn Silver-Level Ride Center status, as Virginia’s Blue Ridge emerges as America’s East Coast Mountain Biking Capital.

 The Ride Center designation is awarded based on a region’s collection of trail offerings, accessibility and connectivity of trails, bike-friendly amenities, and local biking infrastructure & culture.